vEnhance/web.evanchen.cc/input/letters.md

 [^fancy]: Although I am gradually picking up increasingly fancy titles.

-Usually people will ask me for letters if they want to add some context about their math contest experiences that's more than just score, or to have me advocate for their mathematical ability.
+Usually people ask me for letters if they want some context about their math contest experiences beyond just score, or to have me advocate for their mathematical ability.
 I try to also, when I have enough data, say a bit about what you're like as a person when interacting with me or other OTIS students.